-CGML aims to use data that it deems sufficient to accurately and reliably represent the Interest measured by the Benchmark and typically seeks to use data which is (i) based on prices, rates, indices and/or values that have been formed by competitive forces of supply and demand; and (ii) anchored by observable transactions entered into at arm's length in the underlying market.
+CGML aims to use data that it deems sufficient to accurately and reliably represent the Interest measured by the Benchmark and typically seeks to use data which are (i) based on prices, rates, indices and/or values that have been formed by competitive forces of supply and demand; and (ii) anchored by observable transactions entered into at arm's length in the underlying market.
 In other instances, CGML may use certain Citi Internal Values (as further discussed below) determined in the ordinary course of its business where it deems appropriate and proportionate to do so.

-Input data used in the determination of Benchmarks may include the following non-exhaustive categories of prices, rates, values and other data.
+Input data used in the determination of Benchmarks may include the following non-exhaustive categories of prices, rates, values and other data:

 - Exchange Prices: These include the published prices for all forms of exchange traded instruments including (i) stocks and other "cash market" instruments such as exchange traded funds and other exchange traded products; and (ii) futures and options on a variety of underlying assets across asset classes including, without limitation, commodity futures, bond futures and interest rate futures. - Other Market Data: These include interest rates, FX rates and other market prices, levels and values published by administrators or third party data providers.
-Examples include, without limitation, benchmark interest rates (such as LIBOR) and FX rates (such as WM/Reuters), the levels of indices published by third parties, corporate action data for listed shares and third party industry, category, style or similar classifications for shares, commodities or other financial instruments. - Official Data and Statistics: These include economic, industry or trade data, indicators, forecasts, projections or statistics published by governments, government agencies or international organisations or similar entities. - Internal Inputs: The use of Citi Internal Values is considered on a case-by-case basis, either where adequate and reliable third party data are not readily available to represent the relevant constituent or Interest or where CGML determines it may be appropriate and proportionate to do so taking into consideration the size and risk posed by the relevant Benchmark.
+Examples include, without limitation, benchmark interest rates and FX rates (such as WM/Reuters), the levels of indices published by third parties, corporate action data for listed shares and third party industry, category, style or similar classifications for shares, commodities or other financial instruments. - Data Analyses: These include analyses of market data and other data, provided by Third Party Providers.
+Examples include, without limitation, data sets and analytics prepared using "big data" analytical techniques. - Official Data and Statistics: These include economic, industry or trade data, indicators, forecasts, projections or statistics published by governments, government agencies or international organisations or similar entities. - Internal Inputs: The use of Citi Internal Values is considered on a case-by-case basis, either where adequate and reliable third party data is not readily available to represent the relevant constituent or Interest or where CGML determines it may be appropriate and proportionate to do so taking into consideration the size and risk posed by the relevant Benchmark.